gyund/fundamental-analysis/docs/docs/design/data-retrieval.md

 ## Yahoo Finance

+!!! failure
+    This particular API failed on one of the first smoke tests implemented due to decryption issues.
+I'll have to see how we did this in the past, but this is also likely going to be an unreliable and less versatile approach.
+For now, we will document the progress but efforts will be focused on accessing this information from the [edgar reports](#edgar-downloads) .

 !!! important
     This library is for personal use only.
 Please see documentation on [yfinance](https://github.com/ranaroussi/yfinance) licensing notices regarding Yahoo's APIs.
 Extensive work has been made to minimize loads and requests through caching mechanisms.
 This project uses a sqlite cache for the results.